AllInCade/MasterProject/README.md

 1. Clone or download the repository to your local machine.
 2. Install the required R packages listed in `requirements.R`.
 3. Run the R scripts in the `/Spline models` and `/Ridge models` directories to replicate the analysis.
+4. You may need to install glmmTMB by `remotes::install_github("https://github.com/glmmTMB/glmmTMB/tree/smooth_fixes")`, but `ìnstall.packages("glmmTMB", type = "source")` should work and have the latest updates.

 ## Contributions and Contact